personalscience/taster/README.md

 This is a Golem-based implementation of an R Shiny app to view, explore, and analyze CGM glucose results obtained from [Tastermonial](https://tastermonial.com) users.

+## About this version

+This is a branch of the repo intended for Good Idea.

 ## Requirements

 To host on `shinyapps.io` you will first need to create an account.
 I recommend using your Github account credentials.
 Once you have enabled your `shinyapps` account, follow the instructions to get your "token" and "secret".